asheone/Data-Science-Project-1/README.md

 <h2> Motivation </h2>

-This is the repo for the Udacity Data Science Nanodegree
+This is the repo for the Udacity Data Science Nanodegree.
+The project is part of a submission for the course in conjunction with the Medium article, which can be found here: https://medium.com/@lukasz.aszyk/this-is-what-5-years-of-elons-musk-tweets-looks-like-part-1-176a8279cefb
+I hope you will join the journey of exploring Elon's tweets which is the Kaggle dataset I've chosen for the exercise.

 <h2> Files description </h2>
 Elon Musk's tweets.ipynb - The Jupyter notebook